cdransf/cd-11ty/src/posts/2016/doj-takes-war-on-encryption-to-whatsapp.md

 ---
 date: '2016-03-13'
+title: 'DOJ takes war on encryption to WhatsApp'
+description: "The government is taking its war on encryption to WhatsApp's front door.
+This is, perhaps, even more terrifying than their effort to force Apple to hamstring its device security."
 draft: false
-title: DOJ takes war on encryption to WhatsApp
 tags: ['politics', 'security']
 ---